gjankowiak/dAJLR.2024/README.md

 The results will be output to the `figures/results` directory.

 - You can edit the newly created `config.params.toml` and `function_definitions.jl` run it again!

+## Drawing the initial curve

+The `capture` directory contains two scripts that can be used to capture mouse/pen table input to use as initial data for the curve.
+They require `opencv`, `numpy` and `matplotlib`.
+First run `python capture.py`, draw a curve with the mouse and hit `ESC` when done.
+Then run `python postproc.py`, which will output a `.csv` file usable as initial data
+(see the `filename` key in the configuration files, i.e. `figures/fig12.toml`).

 [preprint]: https://arxiv.org/abs/2308.01151